bgavran/Improved_WGAN/README.md

 The paper is the improvement of the [Wasserstein GAN](https://arxiv.org/abs/1701.07875) paper, which again is the improvement over the original [Generative Adversarial Network](https://arxiv.org/abs/1406.2661) paper.

-Each of those extension papers represents an incremental improvement to the original GAN training.
+Each of those extension papers represents a step to a more stable training regime.

 Improved WGAN, compared to GAN: